lkris2/cs351group14/README.md

 *During week of 3/25: Work on the project rough draft itself to make a functioning project with data input, data structure usage, and processing into output on the frontend.*

 *Prior to 4/17: Meet together weekly to target project weakpoints/bugs and possibly visit office hours to get guidance if the progress feels weak.*

+Week 10/07 - Week 10/23: In these weeks we will plan out the implementation for the project and what data structures we will use for the project.
+Furthermore, we will discuss what roles each member will take for the project and start coding based on the roles assigned to each member of the group

+Week 11/4 - Week 11/20: In these weeks we will come together to check our implementation and where each memeber is in terms of completing the project and help each other on the problem we might be facing.

+Prior to Week 12/01: Finalize and complete our project and prepare for the presentation.

 ---